 The United States is a funny place.
-We simultaneously glorify sexuality and shame it, especially for women.
-There is a paradigm in place for how we are supposed to live our lives, and it includes assumptions about our sexual, relational selves:
+Our dominant culture simultaneously glorifies sexuality and shames it.
+There is a paradigm in place for how we are supposed to live our lives, and it includes messaging about our sexual, relational selves:

-The problem is that story isn’t the story for so many people.
-Some people don’t want children, or don’t want to get married.
-Others aren’t straight or don’t fit into a binary gender paradigm.
-People divorce, have illnesses, can’t work, or some other real-life thing happens that changes their story, and suddenly they feel like a failure because they didn’t meet that model or didn’t want it in the first place.
-Not “Living the American Dream” can lead to disillusionment, fear, sadness and a great deal of anxiety.
+The difficulty is that story isn’t the story for so many of us.
+Some people don’t want children or don’t desire marriage.
+Others aren’t straight or don’t live in binary gender paradigms.
+People divorce, have illnesses or injuries, can’t work, lose a partner, or some other real-life thing happens that changes the story, and suddenly they feel like a failure because they didn’t meet the model or didn’t want it in the first place.
+Not “Living the American Dream” can lead to disillusionment, fear, anger, sadness and a great deal of anxiety.

-The pressure to conform is real, but you don’t have to live that dream to have a fulfilling life.
+The pressure to conform is real, but you don’t have to have or want that dream to experience a fulfilling, remarkable life.
 Together we can talk about:

 - Discomfort with sexual desire, fantasy, or sexual behavior

 - Fears about sexual connection, disease, pregnancy, fertility or sexual health

 - Heteronormativity: the assumption that “straight” is the right way to be

 - Difficulty with sexual or relational language

 - Gender norms: things about being a “man” or “woman” that don’t match your experience

 - Gender issues: trans, non-binary or gender fluid identities